wajeht/close-powerlifting/README.md

 # 📃 API end points
 We have a few resources available for api call.
-Resources with larger amount of data are paginated.
+Resources with larger amount of data are usually cached in memory and paginated for the first call.
 Pagination is included by default.
+You can pass in `?cache=false` at the end of a url to get the latest/recent data.

 - `/api/meets`
 - `/api/rankings`
 - `/api/records`
 - `/api/status`
 - `/api/users`

-## Example call/response
+### Example call/response

 ```bash
 $ curl https://close-powerlifting.jaw.dev/api/rankings
 $ curl https://close-powerlifting.jaw.dev/api/rankings?per_page=100&current_page=1&cahe=false
 ```

 ```json
 {